jquintanilla4/watermarker/README.md

 # Video Watermarker

 Interactive Python CLI to watermark a single video or all videos in a directory with a centered two-line text watermark at approximately 10% opacity.
-Output files are saved to `output_videos/` with unique names to avoid overwriting.
+Output files are saved to `output_videos/` (next to the script) with unique names to avoid overwriting.

+## Launchers

+- macOS: double‑click `launcher.command`.
+  - If it doesn’t run: right‑click `launcher.command` > Open.
+If needed, run once in Terminal: `chmod +x launcher.command`.
+  - If macOS warns it’s from the Internet, you can clear quarantine: `xattr -d com.apple.quarantine launcher.command`.
+- Windows: double‑click `launcher.bat` (requires Git for Windows, which provides Git Bash).
+Download from https://gitforwindows.org/.
+- Linux and power users: run `./launcher.sh` in a terminal.

 ## Features

 - Interactive command-line interface with path validation
 - Single file or directory batch processing
 - Centered two-line text watermark (~10% opacity)
+- True per‑pixel alpha blending for smoother results
 - Automatic text sizing based on video resolution
 - Non-destructive output naming (`*_watermarked.mp4`, `*_watermarked_copy.mp4`, ...)
 - Supports common video formats (MP4, AVI, MOV, MKV, WebM, etc.)
-- Saves results to `output_videos/`
+- Saves results to `output_videos/` (anchored to the script directory)

 ## Requirements